sassoftware/sas-portal-app/README.md

 There are a few sample implementations of this exit in the [Samples](sas/SASEnvironment/SASCode/Samples/managePortalUsers/create-portal-user-area-plugins/README.md) directory.

-**NOTE:** It is discouraged to run this code for all users as part of the user import process to populate the list of users in metadata.
-This might result in a significant amount of metadata to be created for users that will never log in to the Portal, thus having the potential to impact response times for actual portal users.

-#### New User Initialization

-There are 2 steps to onboarding a new user to be able to use the portal.
-1. Create the user's portal content area, described above under [Defining new portal users](#defining-new-portal-users)
-2. Initializing their portal content area with content
+#### Initialize the users' portal content area

-Initializing their portal content area with content is executed when the user first logs into the portal.
+Initializing their portal content area with content is executed when the user first logs into the portal and their portal content area has been created.
+This will create an initial set of content for the user, based on previously defined templated content.

 **NOTE:** Currently, this functionality is controlled by the feature flag, INITNEWUSER.
 See [Feature Flags](#feature-flags) for more information on how to set this flag while it is being developed.

 ### Creating Shared Content

-One of the primary portal features is for a portal content administrator to create content that is meant to be share with a group of users.
-Each time the user logs in to the portal, there is a check performed to see if new content has been created to be shared with this user.
+One of the primary portal features is for a portal content administrator to create content that is meant to be shared with a group of users.
+Each time the user logs in to the portal, there is a check performed to see if new content has been created to be shared with this user and if new content exists, the user's portal content area will be synchronized with this new shared content.

 **NOTE:** Currently, this functionality is controlled by the feature flag, SYNCUSER.
 See [Feature Flags](#feature-flags) for more information on how to set this flag while it is being developed.